 Interior Ministry committee officially approves plan for the establishment of a new neighborhood called "North Pisgat Ze'ev."

 By JPOST.COM STAFF, MELANIE LIDMAN

 December 1, 2010 22:24

-The District Committee of Planning and Construction in Jerusalem has officially approved the establishment of a new neighborhood of 625 housing units in northeastern Jerusalem called "North Pisgat Zeev," according to a report by Channel 10 News.
+The Jerusalem District Planning and Construction Committee has approved the establishment of a new neighborhood of 625 housing units in northeastern Jerusalem called "North Pisgat Ze'ev."

 The move comes despite strong opposition by the US administration.

 The last major approval for construction in east Jerusalem was announced on November 8, for 1345 apartments in Har Homa in Ramot.
 The announcement drew international condemnation.
 The announcement, which took place simultaneously with Prime Minister Netanyahu's meetings with US Vice President Joe Biden, was made by the same district committee under the aegis of the Interior Ministry.
 The move drew international condemnation.